Why Visibility Beats Technical Skills for Security Career Growth

 "Found hardcoded AWS keys in production → Rotated all secrets, moved to vault → Prevented breach that would've cost us £2M → Auditing all repos this month"

+Flex the formula based on your audience.
 Technical manager?
 They want the implementation details.
 Head of Engineering?
 They want to know what didn't go down.
 CISO?
 Business risk and cost avoidance.

 One more thing: ask your manager directly how they prefer to receive updates.
+Quick chat?
+Email?
+Weekly summary?
+Almost nobody asks this.
+Most just guess and wonder why their updates aren't landing.

 Avoid these mistakes